swarada189/swarada189.github.io/about.md

 ---
 layout: page
 title: About
-tagline: A few more words about this theme
+tagline: A few words about me
 permalink: /about.html
 ref: about
 order: 0